 What is a sexually transmitted disease (STD)?

 An STD means signs or symptoms of a sexually transmitted infection (STI) have developed.
 An STI happens when bacteria or a virus are spread through oral, genital, or anal sex.
 Some examples of STDs are HIV, chlamydia, syphilis, and gonorrhea.

 What are the signs and symptoms of an STD?

 One or more of the following may develop, depending on the STD:

 - Blisters, warts, sores, or a rash, in the mouth or genital area that may be painful

 - Discharge from the penis, vagina, or anus that may have a foul smell

-- Inflammation and itching of the skin
+- Inflammation and itching of the skin in the genital area

 - Sore throat, mouth ulcers, or trouble swallowing

-- Vaginal bleeding or spotting after sex
+- Vaginal bleeding or spotting after sex (females)